Next: , Up: Generalities

 Write out the PRNG pool's content into the registered seed file.

 Multiple instances of the applications sharing the same random seed file can be started in parallel, in which case they will read out the same pool and then race for updating it (the last update overwrites earlier updates).
 They will differentiate only by the weak entropy that is added in read_seed_file based on the PID and clock, and up to 16 bytes of weak random non-blockingly.
 The consequence is that the output of these different instances is correlated to some extent.
-In the perfect scenario, the attacker can control (or at least guess) the PID and clock of the application, and drain the system's entropy pool to reduce the "up to 16 bytes" above to 0.
+In a perfect attack scenario, the attacker can control (or at least guess) the PID and clock of the application, and drain the system's entropy pool to reduce the "up to 16 bytes" above to 0.
 Then the dependencies of the inital states of the pools are completely known.
 Note that this is not an issue if random of GCRY_VERY_STRONG_RANDOM quality is requested as in this case enough extra entropy gets mixed.
+It is also not an issue when using Linux (rndlinux driver), because this one guarantees to read full 16 bytes from /dev/urandom and thus there is no way for an attacker without kernel access to control these 16 bytes.

 GCRYCTL_SET_THREAD_CBS; Arguments: struct ath_ops *ath_ops

 This command registers a thread-callback structure.
-See section “multi threading” for more information on this command.
+See Multi-Threading.

 Run a fast random poll.